bobbyjim/x16-corewar/README.md

 # THE MEMORY CELL

-The memory cell is a 4 byte C struct, vaguely reminiscent of Lua opcodes:
+The memory cell is a 5 byte C struct, vaguely reminiscent of Lua opcodes:

     opcode:     4 bits
     a-mode:     2 bits
     b-mode:     2 bits
-    a operand: 12 bits
+    a operand: 14 bits
-    b operand: 12 bits
+    b operand: 14 bits

-CC65 optimizes structures that are power-of-two sizes, so 4 bytes is the golden size.

-The operand size (signed 12 bits) limits the memory window size to 4096 cells.
+The operand size (unsigned 14 bits) limits the memory window size to 16K cells.
-I think that's okay.
-The arena/core is a bit short of 4K cells in size.

 # Build the Commander X16 binary